travelwith3bubs

 Restaurants

 Now that Nozawa Onsen is more popular than ever, it is also worth booking some restaurants ahead of time.
-This only needs to be a few weeks rather than months.
-See my blog on recommended restaurants and the ones that you must book early.
+For the most part this only needs to be a few days or weeks rather than months.
+See my blog on 3 Unmissable Restaurants You Must Try in Nozawa Onsen.
+This also highlights the restaurants you must book early.

 Lunches are all walk in so you just need to queue.
 Best tip is to get there when they first open or slightly earlier.
 Most people do not linger over lunch so the wait times are not long.